antonternavsky/NanoEngine/README.md

+#The project has been archived - after the code has been transferred to the main stealth project and adapted to the existing infrastructure of main project, this project will no longer develop.

 # NanoEngine - A very simple 3D Physics Engine in F#

 NanoEngine is a 3D rigid-body physics engine written entirely in F#.